 In the first pass of flow metric predictor selection, potential predictor variables were screened using correlation coefficients.
-Before the coefficients could be calculated the data was manipulated to assign each cohort’s ecological observations to the metrics of flow phenomena occurring at each life stage.
+Before the coefficients could be calculated, the data was manipulated to assign each cohort’s ecological observations to the metrics of flow phenomena occurring at each life stage.
 The coho salmon life cycle is largely regular in Scott Valley, with 3 defined cohorts that each return to natal streams at 3 years of age (e.g., CDFW 2021).
 Conversely, the majority of Chinook salmon return to spawn when they are 2 to 6 years old (Bourret, Caudill, and Keefer 2016), resulting in less of a cohort structure than for coho.

 3.2.1 Data alignment - coho